 Beta radiation fields are usually the dominant external radiation hazard in facilities that require contact work with unshielded forms of uranium.
 This was the case at RFP for EU and DU work.
-It should be assumed that the skin dose reported in RFP dosimetry records for uranium workers is electron exposure.
+It should be assumed that the skin dose reported in RFP dosimetry records for uranium workers results from electrons with energies greater than 15 keV.